-Fareed Zakaria: Trump succeeds by 'bulls***ing'
+Fareed Zakaria: Trump 'indifferent to things that are true or false'

 Asked about whether he thought Trump actually believed he was wiretapped, Zakaria contended that Trump's success is based on a lifetime of falsehoods.

-"He has spent his whole life bulls***ing," Zakaria said.
-"He has succeeded by bullsh*tting.
-He has gotten the presidency by bulls***ing.
+"He has spent his whole life bulls**tting," Zakaria said.
+"He has succeeded by bulls**tting.
+He has gotten the presidency by bulls**tting.
 It's very hard to tell somebody at that point that bulls**t doesn't work.
 Because look at the results.
 He sees something, he doesn't particularly care if it's true or not, he just put it out there."

 Zakaria highlighted Trump's brushing off a question about the White House citing a Fox News report, that claimed British intelligence tapped his phones at President Obama's request.

-"All we did was quote a certain very talented legal mind, who was the one responsible for saying that on television," Trump said at a joint press conference with German Chancellor Angela Merkel.
+"All we did was quote a certain very talented legal mind, who was the one responsible for saying that on television," Trump said at a joint news conference with German Chancellor Angela Merkel.
 "I didn't make an opinion on it.
 That was a statement made by a very talented lawyer on Fox."

 "When pushed on it he doesn't take responsibility," Zakaria said.
 "I wasn't saying that I was just quoting somebody else.
 When you have the White House press secretary quote somebody to prove a point.
 You are endorsing that view."